Rats invade stove near pregnant NYC woman’s bedroom

 The sisters shared their story as New York City is grappling with an overwhelming rat problem.
 Mayor Eric Adams has said he is going to appoint a “rat czar” to address the crisis, but no announcement has been made yet on who will take the job.

-Zitle said her family has lived in the apartment for close to 30 years.
-She worries now about her sister’s children, who are 11 years old and 15 years old and dealing with rats in the kitchen, as boxes of Cocoa Puffs sit on the fridge.
+Samantha said her family has lived in the apartment for close to 30 years.
+She worries now about her sister’s children, who are 11 and 15, and dealing with rats in the kitchen as boxes of Cocoa Puffs sit on the fridge.